HeadHunter28/HeadHunter28/README.md

 ---
 ### ⭐ Notable Projects* :
 ---
-- [ChatPandas]* : I love Pandas, but I will jump at the first opportunity to avoid writing boilerplate code for data analysis and pre-processing.
+- [ChatPandas]* : I love Pandas, but I will jump at the first opportunity to avoid writing boilerplate-ish code for data analysis and pre-processing.
 This chatbot will be that opportunity.
 - [DocQueryBot](https://llmdocumentquerybot-mmmqkmbxzzy2lezrcmdmhe.streamlit.app/) : A RAG LLM-based bot that can accept any document (PDF/DOCX/CSV/XLS) and answer any of your questions about it.
 - [UFC Events (1993-2023) - Data Analysis](https://github.com/HeadHunter28/UFC-Events-Data-project)
 - [Cards image classification - using CNN and Transfer Learning model](https://github.com/HeadHunter28/DeepLearning/tree/main/Cards%20images%20classification)